Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-templates.md

 <!--### Use AzCopy for upload

-Before you use AzCopy, make sure that the [AzCopy is configured correctly](#configure-azcopy) for use with the blob storage REST API version that you are using with your Azure Stack Edge device.
+Before you use AzCopy, make sure that the [AzCopy is configured correctly](#configure-azcopy) for use with the blob storage REST API version that you are using with your Azure Stack Edge Pro device.

 ```powershell